 Take Your Old Clothes to the Mottainai Flea Market

 Another awesome option (actually, maybe the most awesome option) is to donate your clothes to a Mottainai Flea Market.
-These very cheapo-friendly flea markets are organised by the Mottainai Campaign, which, inspired by the late Kenyan environmental activist Wangari Maathai and run by the Mainichi Newspaper Company, does all sorts of eco-friendly stuff.
+These very cheapo-friendly flea markets are organised by the Mottainai Campaign (link in Japanese), which, inspired by the late Kenyan environmental activist Wangari Maathai and run by the Mainichi Newspaper Company, does all sorts of eco-friendly stuff.
 If you donate some clothes, you’ll be able to buy other clothes for just 100 yen a piece at the next market.
 The proceeds go to restoration efforts in Tohoku, as well as the Green Belt Movement, which plants trees in Kenya.
 You can also donate CDs and books, and even used cooking oil!
 The flea markets take place just about every weekend.
 You can check the schedule here (in Japanese).

 Donate Your Old Threads by Post